 Semantic knowledge

 Content rich websites derive their core value from the content, not from the technology or functionality associated with it.
 Content should get better with age as it is added to, improved and refined.
 AI provides a great opportunity for the knowledge within the content to be captured as a knowledge graph which can then be used to drive semantic search and chatbots.
 The value added from these services will unlock latent value for all content websites.
 Website owners must consider extracting knowledge from content to drive semantic search, chat and personalisation.
+There are new opportunities for unlocking value that has lain dormant in the data.
+Website owners need to seize this value and capitalise on it to compete with industrial-scale search services which will seek to exploit it.

 Integrate